TonyFord2002/WorkTracker/README.md

 ## Reflection ##

 This was a very interesting app to build for me because it will be used to help someone close to me with their business records.
 Going forward there are a few features I would like to add.
 The main feature being authentication and authorization so it can be distributed.
-I would also like to add theme packs that can be selected based on user input so they can choose between several themes.
+I would also like to add theme packs that can be selected based on user input so they can choose between several preset themes.